truenas/middleware/docs/userguide/freenas_services.rst

 The settings that are configured when creating NFS Shares in :menuselection:`Sharing --> Unix (NFS) Shares --> Add Unix (NFS) Share` are specific to each configured NFS Share.
 In contrast, global settings which apply to all NFS shares are configured in :menuselection:`Services --> NFS`.

-Starting this service will open the following ports on the FreeNAS® system:

-* TCP and UDP 111 (used by :command:`rpcbind`)

-* TCP 2049 (used by :command:`nfsd`)

-Additionally, :command:`mountd` and :command:`rpcbind` will each bind to a randomly available UDP port.

 Figure 11.9a shows the configuration screen and Table 11.9a summarizes the configuration options for the NFS service.

 **Figure 11.9a: Configuring NFS**